backstage/backstage/plugins/gcalendar/README.md

-# gcalendar-homepage
+# gcalendar

-Welcome to the gcalendar-homepage plugin!
+Welcome to the gcalendar plugin!

 _This plugin was created through the Backstage CLI_

 ## Getting started

-Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/gcalendar-homepage](http://localhost:3000/gcalendar-homepage).
+Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/gcalendar](http://localhost:3000/gcalendar).

 You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
 This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.